itplr-kosit/xml-mutate/doc/spec.md

 * Empty element
 * random element order
-* vAlues from code lists
+* values from code lists
 * values from concrete values list as given in declaration

 ## Features

-* Generate persisted mutations that is file of mutations
+* Generate persisted mutations that is files of mutations
 * Check valid mutator declarations
 * mutators can be written in XSLT